markvilar/sennet/README.md

 - Implement OpenGL render API.
 - Implement shaders.
 - Add event for window iconification.
+- Implement ZED messages (in separate project?).

 ## Acknowledgements
 I would like to acknowledge Yan Chernikov (TheCherno) for inspiring the system design of this project through the game engine [Hazel](https://github.com/TheCherno/Hazel).
-A significant portion of the source code of this project is taken from this project or inspired by it.
+A significant portion of the source code of this project is adapted from this project or inspired by it.